Be cautious when taking your dog shopping due to the increase in dog theft.

 Be aware and vigilant.

 Never dismiss the risk of your dog being stolen.
 We hear about many dog theft cases on social media and in the news, but these are just the tip of the iceberg.
-Be constantly aware that it can happen in your area, and it can even happen to you and your dog.
+Be constantly aware that it can happen in your area and even to you and your dog.

 Always use common sense when out with your pet, and don’t let him roam off his leash.
-Avoid tying him up while you step inside a restaurant or store, even if it’s just for a very small period of time.
-It could be a well-meaning person that picks up your dog, possibly thinking that it is lost or abandoned.
+Avoid tying him up while you step inside a restaurant or store, even if it’s just for a very small period.
+A well-meaning person could pick up your dog, possibly thinking it is lost or abandoned.
 If you wouldn’t leave your baby or a wallet there, don’t leave your dog outside!
-A dog tied up outside a shop is very vulnerable and tempting to an opportunist thief.
+A dog tied up outside a shop is vulnerable and tempting to an opportunist thief.

 Always ensure that your dog wears a collar with an ID tag, omitting the dog’s name and of course, make sure your pet is microchipped according to current legislation.
 Keep your details up to date, especially if you change your telephone number or move house.

 Dog Theft from car parks and walking areas

 Many dogs are also reported as being stolen from these areas, with owners turning away from their cars to find their dog has disappeared.
-Be aware of your surroundings, keep an eye open for any suspicious persons or vans, and your fellow dog walkers.
+Be aware of your surroundings, keep an eye open for suspicious persons or vans, and your fellow dog walkers.
 Ensure that you keep your dog within your sight at all times, and should you need to turn away from them, put them on a leash.